Ngichiri/EugeneNgugi/markdown-practice.md

 - programming
 - html
 - python
-1 Check your modified files: Run git status in your terminal to see which files have been modified or created.
+1. Check your modified files: Run git status in your terminal to see which files have been modified or created.
-2 Stage your files: Add the changes you want to commit to the staging area using git add <filename> (or git add . to stage all changes in the directory).
+2. Stage your files: Add the changes you want to commit to the staging area using git add <filename> (or git add . to stage all changes in the directory).
-3 Commit the changes: Save your staged files to the repository history by running git commit -m "Your descriptive message"
+3. Commit the changes: Save your staged files to the repository history by running git commit -m "Your descriptive message"
 |   Tool    |         Purpose                           |               link                             |
 |-----------|-------------------------------------------|------------------------------------------------|
 | vs code   |  is an integrated development environment |  https://code.visualstudio.com/                |
 | html      |  to structure and organize content        |  https://www.w3schools.com/html/html_intro.asp |
 - [x] git hub profile.
-- [ ] host personal website with git hub page.
+- [x] host personal website with git hub page.
-- [ ] markdown basis.
+- [x] markdown basis.
-- [ ] syntax reference.
+- [x] syntax reference.
 ```python
 print("Hello, world!")
 ```